 Apply for an exemption

-- Within three years after the eligible transaction has occurred
+- within three years after it has occurred.

 To apply, you must complete and lodge a corporate consolidation exemption application form.

 Where the corporate consolidation involves the acquisition of a landholder, you must also complete and lodge a section 83 landholder acquisition statement online.

 Your application must include copies of these documents:

 - Constitutions and ASIC extracts, or the foreign equivalent if the corporation is registered overseas, for all relevant companies in the corporate group.